mxagar/computer_vision_udacity/04_Object_Tracking_Localization/CVND_Object_Tracking_Localization.md

 Let's consider a robot which is trying to find out where it is.

 - First, it doesn't know: belief probability distribution is flat.
-- It measures a door; since it knows the map, the location probability distribution changes: we have 3 bumps where door are; that's our posterior.
+- It measures a door; since it knows the map, the location probability distribution changes: we have 3 bumps where doors are; that's our posterior: an updated belief of where the robot could be.
 - Then, the robot moves to the right: the probability distributions are shifted to the right, too, using a convolution.
-We shift the probability distribution because that is the map we think where the robot is; if the robot moves in a direction, we need to move our location map accordingly.
-A convolution is applied because we apply the uncertainty of the movement, i.e., we flatten the distribution according to the probability of moving correctly/wring.
+We shift the probability distribution because that is the map we think where the robot is; if the robot moves in a direction, we need to move our current location map accordingly.
+A convolution is applied because we apply the uncertainty of the movement, i.e., we flatten the distribution according to the probability of moving correctly/wrong.
-- It senses a door; Where it is?
+- The robot senses a door; where is it?
 If we multiply the posterior with its convoluted we get the probability distribution of the location.

 ![Probabilistic Localization](./pics/probabilistic_localization.jpg)